aiidateam/aiida-core/docs/source/intro/run_docker.rst

       Starting the container with the above command, ensures that any data stored in the ``/home/aiida`` path within the container is stored in the ``conatiner-home-data`` volume and therefore persists even if the container is removed.

-      To persistently store the python packages installed in the container, use `--user` flag when installing packages with pip, the packages will be installed in the ``/home/aiida/.local`` path which is mounted to the ``container-home-data`` volume.
+      To persistently store the Python packages installed in the container, use `--user` flag when installing packages with pip, the packages will be installed in the ``/home/aiida/.local`` path which is mounted to the ``container-home-data`` volume.

-      You can also mount a local directory instead of a volume and to other container path, please refer to the `Docker documentation <https://docs.docker.com/storage/bind-mounts/>`__ for more information.
+      You can also mount a local directory instead of a volume and to other container paths, please refer to the `Docker documentation <https://docs.docker.com/storage/bind-mounts/>`__ for more information.

       .. button-ref:: intro:get_started:next
          :ref-type: ref